-Elsewhere on this website we have an article about the PA Uniform Transfers to Minors Act (PAUTMA), which is a good vehicle for people who want to give gifts or transfer property to minors without going through the expense and formality of setting up a formal trust, and without the rigors of too much court oversight.
+Elsewhere on this website we have an article about the Pennsylvania Uniform Transfers to Minors Act (PUTMA), which is a good vehicle for people who want to give gifts or transfer property to minors without going through the expense and formality of setting up a formal trust, and without the rigors of too much court oversight.
 There are also ways to make sure that both custody issues and money issues involving minors are taken care of on the death of a parent.
 One method allowed by the Pennsylvania legislature is “testamentary guardianship.”

 The Pennsylvania Estate Law, otherwise knows as the Decedents, Estates, and Fiduciaries Code, at § 2519 spells out the right of a person to nominate a testamentary guardian for a minor, which is a guardian appointed by will.
 Only a sole surviving parent can nominate a “guardian of the person” of a child.
 We can think of guardianship of the person as who has custody of the child, who decides where the child will live, what religion the child will be raised into, what medical treatment the child should receive, and all the myriad day-to-day decision making that parents usually perform.